-At the Lisbon Tourism Fair (a blog post about this will be published soon), I browsed dozens of booths but I only approached those with a strong cultural identity and who were promoting their year-round events.
-Their product was incredibly specific and targeted – they knew, by heart, what their strengths and what their weaknesses were, and they most certainly weren’t interested in attracting huge crowds.
+At the Lisbon Tourism Fair, I browsed dozens of booths, but I only approached those with a strong cultural identity and who were promoting their year-round events.
+Their product was incredibly specific and targeted – they knew, by heart, their strengths and weaknesses, and they most certainly weren’t interested in attracting huge crowds.

 The fallacy of big titles